Electronic System for Travel Authorization: Eligibility

-As of December 2022, nationals of 40 countries may travel to the United States under the Visa Waiver Program:
+As of 2025, nationals of 42 countries may travel to the United States under the Visa Waiver Program:

 Visitors under the VWP may stay in the United States for 90 days, which also includes the time spent in Canada, Mexico, Bermuda, or the islands in the Caribbean if the arrival was through the United States.

-Initially, dual nationals of VWP countries and Iraq, North Korea, Syria, Iran, Sudan, Libya, Somalia, Yemen were made ineligible for VWP via ESTA under The Visa Waiver Program Improvement and Terrorist Travel Prevention Act of 2015.

-From January 21, 2016, those who have previously traveled to Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria or Yemen on or after March 1, 2011, or who are dual nationals of Iran, Iraq, North Korea, Sudan or Syria, are not eligible to travel under the VWP.
-However, those who traveled to such countries as diplomats, military, journalists, humanitarian workers or legitimate businessmen may have this ineligibility waived by the Secretary of Homeland Security.
+Due to the Visa Waiver Program Improvement and Terrorist Travel Prevention Act of 2015, those who have been in Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria or Yemen on or after March 1, 2011, or in Cuba on or after January 12, 2021, or who are dual nationals of Cuba, Iran, Iraq, North Korea, Sudan or Syria, are not eligible to travel under the VWP.
+However, those who traveled to such countries for diplomatic, military, humanitarian, reporting or legitimate business purposes may have this ineligibility waived by the Secretary of Homeland Security.
 In any case, those ineligible for the VWP may still apply for a regular visa from a U.S. embassy or consulate.

 Application

 In December 2018, CBP announced that instant ESTA approvals would no longer be available and reiterated that it "strongly encouraged" travelers to submit an online authorization request at least three days (72 hours) before traveling to the United States.
 However, CBP's website still says that "In most cases, a response is received within seconds of submitting an application."
+However, some immigration consultants report that decisions on ESTA applications can occasionally take longer than 72 hours, for example if the applicant had any U.S. visa refused before (even if declared on the application).

 Each travel authorization under ESTA can be valid for up to two years, for multiple trips during that period.
 However, travelers must obtain a new ESTA authorization if they are issued a new passport, or change their name, gender or country of nationality, or if any answer to their ESTA application eligibility questions changes.

 Each entry under the Visa Waiver Program is only valid for a combined maximum stay of 90 days in the United States and its surrounding countries.
 The admission period cannot be extended under the program.
 If a longer stay is intended, a visa is required.

 ESTA does not guarantee entry to the United States.
 CBP officers make the final determination of admissibility (entry) to the United States and may cancel or deny ESTA at any time during travel, for example for suspicions of giving false information in the application.